Professionals don’t discount. Period. Your lawyer doesn’t. Neither does your doctor. A set rate is a set rate. At least for them.

 But what about you?
 Having a sale on products you sell to generate interest or say ‘thanks’ is fine, once in a while.
 It even makes people excited to test out your stuff.
 But have you ever felt the temptation to discount your services to sign on more clients?
 Come on, be honest.

 Worse, you may be someone who has a “sliding scale,” meaning you determine what to charge once you get that prospective client in front of you.
 You’ve got to stop doing that!
-It’s about the worse thing you can do for your reputation, Client Attraction, and practice building.
+It’s about the worse thing you can do for your reputation, The Leveraged Business, and practice building.

 Now, many people feel the pull to offer discounts to friends and people who can’t seem to afford their services.
 Here’s my thought about that: it devalues your services dramatically and shows others you’ve given them permission (as well as yourself) to think your services are not worth what you charge for them.

 While you’re at it, you’re also giving them a signal to keep taking advantage of you over and over again.
 I remember when I was doing nutrition counseling, back many years ago, I was “pressured” by a client to give a discount.
 I was in a place where I “needed” clients, so I gave in, thinking that this person would not have signed up if I hadn’t knocked off those last $200 or $300.

 I found I resented that client the entire time we worked together.
 Somehow, I was a little angry that I was forced into this and I found myself giving less of myself in our sessions.
 I didn’t like what I was doing.
 I just felt used.
 (Has that ever happened to you?)